 Disney CEO Bob Chapek said the "enormous success" of the streaming service "has inspired us to be even more ambitious, and to significantly increase our investment in the development of high-quality content."

-The big subscriber numbers are thanks in part to years of planning.
+The initial big subscriber numbers are thanks in part to years of planning.

 And content-wise, Disney Plus seems to offer something for everyone: kids, teens, adults, men and women.
 “We are seeing the four-quadrant appeal of our brands reflected in our subscriber numbers,” Iger noted.